 The process established by Student Disability Services (SDS) for requesting a substitution is as follows:

-- The student must also complete and submit the appropriate application for a course substitution, which details past attempts to take the course (or related courses), information about the disability, and a specific request to substitute the Students may also request to meet with SDS if they would like to discuss their application and accommodation needs prior to applying.
+- Once a major is declared, the student may complete and submit the application for a course substitution, which details past attempts to take the course (or related courses), information about the disability, and a specific request to substitute the course.
+Students may also request to meet with SDS if they would like to discuss their application and accommodation needs prior to applying.

 - If the student attempted courses at a previous institution for which they are now requesting a substitution, and the grades are not part of their UTK academic record, they must submit a copy of the transcripts showing the course attempts.